haud-ba/XTS_TRANSPORT_LAYER/README.md

   - XtsTransport PLC intended for use

 ### [DOCUMENTATION]
-  - pdf you should read,  a very simple example and a basic scope project
+  - pdf you should read
+  - examples moved to new repo: https://github.com/HAUDX/XTS_TRANSPORT_EXAMPLES

 ### Scope of the XTS Transport Layer: